Igalia/phpreport/docs/admin/installation.rst

 * Fedora: ``dnf install postgresql-server httpd php php-pgsql php-xml php-pdo``

-Install composer to manage the project dependencies.
+If you are installing PhpReport from sources instead of a release package, you must install composer to manage the project dependencies.
 Follow the official docs for the instructions: https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos

-After installing composer, run ``composer dump-autoload -o`` inside PhpReport root directory, so it can generate the autoload files.

-Run ``composer install`` to install the project dependencies.

 Step 1: Setting up the database
 ===============================